-- _____ seldomly is able to analyze an author’s purpose beyond P.I.E.
+- _____ seldom is able to analyze an author’s purpose beyond P.I.E.

-- _____ limited prior knowledge and experiences with different text genres hinders reading comprehension of more challenging texts.
+- _____ limited prior knowledge and experiences with different text genres hinder reading comprehension of more challenging texts.
 Reading a wider variety of books would help with this.

 - _____ rarely uses nonfiction text features to aid in reading comprehension.

 - According to Fountas and Pinnell, _______ reads at an “Instructional Level”.
-This means that grade level books are challenging but manageable for _______.
-He/she reads them around a 90% word accuracy.
+This means that grade-level books are challenging but manageable for _______.
+He/she reads them with around 90% word accuracy.

 - _____ reading level has decreased over the past two quarters.
 I recommend that she reads every day for at least 20 minutes.